 The United States Geography Championships was founded in the summer of 2012 as a nationwide competition to test the geography skills of American students and to help foster geography education throughout the United States.
 The competition aims to reward students who have devoted themselves to studying their world, and its countries and peoples, as a thorough knowledge of geography is essential to being an educated citizen today.
 Aside from fostering an appreciation of knowledge of our world, the United States Geography Championships is the official qualifying competition for the International Geography Olympiad (aka iGeo), and by competing in it, Varsity Division students will have a chance to become members of the American team to attend iGeo.
 The 2021 iGeo was held online in August 2021; the members of Team USA were selected through participation in the 2021 USGC Varsity National Championships.
 The 2022 iGeo will be held online.

 The USGC also now qualifies students who finish in the top 50% at the National Championships or who score a 75 or higher on any version of the National Qualifying Exam to take part in the International Geography Championships.
 IGC is open to students in 4th grade and higher, and is held every two years for a week.
-The 2022 IGC will be held in Quebec City, Canada from August 2-9, 2022.
+The 2022 IGC will be held in Burlington, VT from July 3 – July 10, 2022.